Peter9192/ems-video-generator/README.md

 This is a small repo to try and auto-generate videos from conference recordings.

+I've tried two approaches:
-It uses FFMPEG, which is a very powerfool tool for editing videos.
-However, it can be very cryptic...

-To be able to loop over the list of talks, I'm using a small Python wrapper to generate the FFMPEG commands programmatically.
+1. Use FFMPEG directly.
+FFMPEG, which is a very powerfool tool for editing videos.
+However, it can be very cryptic.
+Here, I'm using a small Python wrapper to generate the FFMPEG commands programmatically.
+2. Use MoviePy.
+Under the hood, this also uses FFMPEG, but it is easier to read.
+The documentation is lacking a bit though, and the authors are struggling to find time to maintain the tool.

 ## Requirements

-This requires python + ffmpeg.
+Option 1 requires python + ffmpeg.
 I used conda/mamba to install latest version of FFMPEG

 ```sh
 # Create environment